 Did You Know?
 Uninsured women have more than a 93% increase in risk of breast cancer mortality within five years of diagnosis, compared to women with managed care, HMO, or PPO coverage.

-Now imagine that just when you are about to break down, you call a phone number you saw at the local clinic and the voice on the other end says she understands, she knows what you are going through and that it’s going to be okay.
-Imagine she says she has a place for you to stay where you will get warm meals, support in getting to treatment, help accessing resources for low/no-cost treatment or income such as disability benefits, and a support system of professionals and other women going through similar situations.
-Two weeks later you are going to treatments, you are getting counseling and other support services.
-You come back to a home and new friends, and you have a case manager working with you to handle your finances and potential income sources.
-You have a place to use a computer to gain job skills for after your recovery.
+Just when you’re about to lose hope, you decide to call a number you saw at the local clinic.
+The voice on the other side says she understands, knowing what you’re going through, and reassures you that it’s going to be okay.
+Imagine that voice saying that she has a place for you to stay where you will get warm meals, treatment support, access to resources for low to no cost such as disability benefits, and a support system of professionals and other women who are going through similar situations.
+Two weeks later you’re getting treatments, counseling, and other support services.
+You come back to a home and new friends and a case manager working with you to help manage your finances and potential income sources.
+You have a place with access to a computer to gain job skills after your recovery.

-Imagine you went from thinking you had run out of choices, to being surrounded by people helping you make them.
+Imagine thinking that you had run out of choices, to being surrounded by people helping you make them.
 This is our Healing House program.

 In Orange County, alone, more than 300 women die of breast cancer each year.
 Watch Denise’s story to learn more.